konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateCLI.md

 * (7) Specify the VMware VM MOR or oVirt VM UUID.
 * (8) **Optional:** Specify up to two hooks for a VM.
 Each hook must run during a separate migration step.
 * (9) Specify the name of the Hook CR.
-* (10) Allowed values are PreHook, before the migation plan starts, or PostHook, after the migration is complete.
+* (10) Allowed values are PreHook before the migation plan starts, or PostHook after the migration is complete.

-8. Create a Migration manifest to run the Plan CR:
+8. Create a migration manifest to run the Plan CR:
 ```
 $ cat << EOF | kubectl apply -f -
 apiVersion: forklift.konveyor.io/v1beta1